 - If you have to be outdoors, wear a particulate respirator rated N-95 or higher.

-After a wildfire, clean up ash safely and maintain good indoor air quality:
+After a wildfire when you can safely return to your home or the air is good enough to begin outdoor work, clean up ash safely and maintain good indoor air quality:

 - Air out your home when air quality improves.

 - Spray areas lightly with water and clean using damp cloths.
 Direct ash-filled water to ground areas and away from the runoff system.

 - Vacuum with genuine HEPA filters or use a high-quality shop/industrial vacuum outfitted with a high-efficiency particulate filter and a disposable collection filter bag.
 Ash can be bagged and put into trash cans, so it will not be stirred up again into the air.
 Special attachments can be used to clean ash from gutters, so that it will not blow back over outdoor spaces.